maar-ten/energy-logger/README.md

 ### 5. View the dashboard
 Go to Grafana on [`http://localhost:3000`](`http://localhost:3000`).

+To make changes to the dashboard you will have to login.
-The default user and password is `admin`.
+The username and password is `dsmr`.

 ## Troubleshooting
 To check if everything works as expected you can take a look at the logs using `docker logs <imagename>`.